Login or Register to make a submission.

 Review Articles

-A review article must contain an unstructured abstract of no more than 350 words in English language or 600 words in Thai language and up to 5 keywords.
+A review article must contain an unstructured abstract of no more than 350 words in English or 600 words in Thai and up to 5 keywords.
 Up to 7 tables and figures and 150 references are allowed.
 The total word count must not exceed 5000 words in English language or 9000 words in Thai language (excluding Abstract, Tables, Figures, and References)

 Tables should be included in the manuscript file.
 All tables must be originals and not copies of the previous works.
 If authors choose to reproduce previously published tables, permissions must be obtained and clearly stated in the footnote of each table.